-The Property Site is an approximately 74,208 square feet site located at the southwest corner of the intersection of Melnea Cass Boulevard and Tremont Street, to the north of the Whittier Street Housing Development and the Renaissance Building a nine-story office building, located at 1125 Tremont Street.
+The Crescent Parcel is an approximately 72,905 square feet site located at the southwest corner of the intersection of Melnea Cass Boulevard and Tremont Street, to the north of the Whittier Street Housing Development and the Renaissance Building a nine-story office building, located at 1125 Tremont Street.
 It is bordered by Melnea Cass Boulevard to the north, Tremont Street to the west, Ruggles Street to the south, and the Madison Park Housing Development to the east and is located within the Campus High School Urban Renewal Area, Project No. Mass.
 R-129 as well as the South End Urban Renewal Area, Project No. Mass.
 R-56.

-The Property Site is comprised of eight parcels of vacant land; two owned by the BPDA, five owned by the Massachusetts Department of Transportation ("MassDOT") and two owned by the City of Boston.
-Prior to Final Designation to a proponent (as further described in section 06 below), the BPDA will acquire rights in the parcels not owned by the BPDA sufficient to permit the BPDA to convey the Crescent Parcel to such proponent pursuant to a longterm ground lease.
+The Crescent Parcel is comprised of eight parcels of vacant land; two owned by the BPDA, four owned by the Massachusetts Department of Transportation ("MassDOT") and two owned by the City of Boston.
+Prior to Final Designation to the Selected Proponent (as further described in section 06 below), the BPDA will acquire rights in the parcels not owned by the BPDA sufficient to permit the BPDA to convey the Crescent Parcel to such Selected Proponent pursuant to a long-term ground lease (the "Ground Lease").

-Located on a prominent corner at the intersection of Melnea Cass Boulevard and Tremont Street, the Property Site abuts the Madison Park Housing Development to the west, (consisting of 93 homeownership units, 125 student housing units and 1,117 rental apartments) and Saint Katharine Drexel Parish Church to the southwest.
-Also located at the southwest corner of this Tremont Street intersection is Renaissance Park, an academic administration building and parking garage owned by Northeastern University, and 0.74 acre site slated for an extended stay hotel.
+Located on a prominent corner at the intersection of Melnea Cass Boulevard and Tremont Street, the Crescent Parcel abuts the Madison Park Housing Development to the west, (consisting of 93 homeownership units, 125 student housing units and 1,117 rental apartments) and Saint Katharine Drexel Parish Church to the southwest.
+Located directly across the street at